Gwinnett County DUI Arrests

 There have been many changes to DUI law in Georgia over the past few years, with many changes coming from defense counsel motions out of the Gwinnett County State Court.

-Consequently, the Gwinnett County Sheriff’s Department often receive advanced DUI training to educate their officers on the process for making DUI arrests.
+Consequently, the Gwinnett County Sheriff’s Department often receive advanced DUI training to educate their officers on the process for making arrests, including gwinnett county DUI arrests tied to alcohol or drug impairment investigations.

 Currently, a DUI case begins with an arrest.
 The officer will ask you to submit to a breathalyzer test, and if you refuse, a warrant can be issued for your arrest.
 If you submit to the breathalyzer, your license will be suspended for one year.